callforcoders/org/README.md

 The inspiration for Call for Coders arose more than five years ago from the desire of then-former Google Campus Tel Aviv Mentor and Startup Advisor Yael Rozencwajg to develop coding activities for the Israeli ecosystem’s teenagers and support women in their journey to becoming developers.

+## 🎲 Purpose and Scope
+The purpose of Call for Coders is to help the social sector and open source communities understand the benefits, challenges and opportunities of stronger mutual collaboration.
+We are building a more diverse community of learners and contributors and we are investing our efforts in inspiring young developers and volunteer producers.

 # Programs
 *To make sure the next generation of developers includes underserved communities, we partner with tech organizations to create great programs:*